KarNair/BatWing/readme.md

 The study aimed to understand the developmental processes involved in the formation of bat wings

-This repository contains code for genome analysis pipeline followed to replicate the study
+This repository contains code for genome analysis pipeline followed to replicate the study.
+This includes the code for:

 * Quality Control and Trimming
 * Genome Assembly
 * Transcriptome assembly